ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/commands/how-to/create-delete-database.java.markdown

-# Commands : How to create or delete database?
+# Commands: How to create or delete database?

 This article will describe the following commands that enable you to manage databases on a server:
 - [CreateDatabase](../../../client-api/commands/how-to/create-delete-database#createdatabase)